The first Graspop visitors move to Sunparks Kempens Meren: “We combine the atmosphere of the festival with the comfort of home” (Moll)

 “We are coming here to Sunpark for the fourth time during the festival.
 For example, it is much nicer to spend the night in a bed than in a tent.
 And we can also get fresh here everyday.
 Plus, we can already go for a few days’ swim in the subtropical swimming pool or get ready to feast at the beach bar.
 At Graspop we’re looking forward to Parkway Drive, Slipknot and Ghost Inside.
 The latter band experienced a serious accident with a bus a few years back and this year is touring for the first time since that incident.

 Last year we met Christian Milkers from Cologne, Germany at SunParks and this year he will be back.
 “I usually stay in a tent at a campsite during a festival, but a holiday park is certainly much better,” he says.
 “We arrived here today with a group of nine people and it’s the first time for four of them.
 Graspop is also a top festival.
-I love going to German metal festivals, but personally I think the atmosphere and programming Graspop stands out in that regard.”
+I love going to German metal festivals, but personally I think the atmosphere and programming Graspop is a bit different in terms.

 Guido of Maastricht seeks the shade of a terrace with his dog.
 “This is the sixth time that my wife and I have stayed at Metal Park with the dog,” he says.
 “Earlier, we would often go to Graspop and stay at the campsite.
-But when we took our tents out of the rain in 2016, we looked for an alternative.
+But in 2016, when our tent broke after the rains, we looked for an alternative.
 And since then we always come back to SunParks during Grasspop.
 The good thing is that you make friends with people from different countries here.
 It doesn’t matter if you are Belgian, Dutch, German or, say, Norwegian.
 Here you finally become old acquaintances of each other.
 And the shuttle bus to the festival always has the atmosphere of a school trip.
 If someone shouts ‘murderer’, an atmosphere is created immediately.

 A total of 3,000 park guests will be staying at Sunparks Kempens Meren during Graspop.
 Center Parcs Vossemeren also welcomes two thousand fans of metal in the neighboring municipality of Lommel.
 “Bookings for Metal Park were completely sold out in 20 minutes,” says Marthijn Toback, a spokesperson for SunParks and Center Parks.
 “This week a lot of festival visitors are staying with their families at Sunparks Kempens Meren, where they combine the festival with a family holiday.
 In addition, we organize various performances in our beach bar on Monday, Tuesday and Wednesday evenings as a foretaste of the big festival.
 And our metal-themed Aquagym also attracts lots of people on Wednesdays.